Apyarn95/LanguageTranslationEngToHin/README.md

 # LanguageTranslationEngToHin
-constructing the language translation model using latest Natural Language Processing techniques like encoder-decoder architectures with gated GRU units , attention mechanisms and teacher forcing.
+constructing a language translation model in tensorflow to convert English sentences to Hindi using latest Natural Language Processing techniques like encoder-decoder architectures with gated GRU units , attention mechanisms and teacher forcing.